kostya/memory_cache/README.md

 Super simple in memory key-value storage with expires for Crystal.

+Can be used for a session or token store.

 ## Installation

-Add this to your application's `shard.yml`:
+Add the dependency to your `shard.yml`:

 ```yaml
 dependencies: